dfahlander/idb-iegap/README.md

 Tested against W3C web-platform-tests
 -------------------------------------
 The polyfill is tested against the W3C web-platform-test suite that applies to IndexedDB and multi-entry and compund indexes.
-A fork of the W3C web-platform-test suite that includes this polyfill, can be found at https://github.com/dfahlander/web-platform-tests
+A fork of the W3C web-platform-test suite that includes this polyfill, can be run at: http://testidbiegap.dexie.org.
+The fork is found here: https://github.com/dfahlander/web-platform-tests

 Tested with Dexie.js
 --------------------